anguzz/powershell/intune/pwExpireNotify/readme.md

 - Uses Graph API to retrieve the last password change date.
 - Compares this date against your organization's password policy to determine if the password is nearing expiration.
 - Checks if the currently logged-in user account is enabled or disabled, with logic to handle disabled accounts in notifications.
-- Encrypts and stores the API client secret in system environment variables `encrypted_client_secret` for authentication
+- Encrypts and stores the API client secret in system environment variables `Intune_Desktop_Notifications` for authentication
+- Decrypts the key in the checkExpire script during runtime.
 - Ensures the scheduled task creation will execute until it has network to make the api call

 ![image](https://github.com/user-attachments/assets/c0b58dce-b996-4fb1-be25-00275ddb8e4d)